-Although it’s not officially on the Kentucky Bourbon Trail®, I was probably more excited to visit the Buffalo Trace Distillery than any other.
+Although it’s not officially on the Kentucky Bourbon Trail®, we were probably more excited to visit the Buffalo Trace Distillery than any other.
 Buffalo Trace has won more awards for their whiskey products than any other distillery in the world.
 We traveled north to Kentucky’s capital, Frankfort to reach the Trace which is situated on 118 acres bordered by limestone cliffs and conveniently positioned against the Kentucky River.
 Named for this site which was once a migration path for wild buffalo, a distillery in some form or another has existed here since before 1773.
 It’s first official name was Old Fire Copper Distillery, and the original distillation permit still reads O.F.C., as this permit has never been reissued.
 That’s because the distillery has never missed a year of legal whiskey production, even during prohibition.
 Buffalo Trace was allowed to make whiskey for “medicinal purposes” which required a prescription from a friendly and sympathetic doctor.
 In those days, everyone was “sick”—even children and babies!

 We registered for the Hard Hat Tour several days in advance.
 This is necessary because the tour does not run as often as others and space is limited.
 Rather than explain the specific details of whiskey production all over again, I’d like to encourage you to read through the last post if you haven’t already.
 Although the basic steps are the same, each distillery follows a specific method of production to create their own distinct flavor.
 I’d like to focus on the details that made the tour at Buffalo Trace unique as well as point out things that we found interesting.